-Los Angeles mystery: Who taped meeting with racist comments?
+Los Angeles mystery: Who taped meeting with racist rants?

 The posting of the year-old recording on the website Reddit in the run-up to November’s midterm elections raised obvious suspicions of political motive.
 Much of the hourlong, private conversation among several councilmembers and the head of Los Angeles County Federation of Labor -– all Latino Democrats –- centered on fortifying their clout in the realignment of Council districts.

-It’s now prompted a state investigation.
+It has now prompted a state investigation.

 The recording was made in a meeting room inside the headquarters of the politically influential labor group — known locally as “the Fed” — but it’s not known how the recording was made during a small gathering of friends, or even who was in the room.